gravitylens/cm-labmanual-template/README.md

 # Skytap Course Manager Lab Manual Template

-This repository provides a template for creating lab manuals for Skytap Course Manager in markdown format.
+This repository provides a template for creating lab manuals for Skytap Course Manager in markdown language.

 ## Purpose
-The purpose of this repository is to help you create structured and well-formatted lab manuals using markdown.
-The provided cheatsheet will guide you through the process of authoring markdown files.
+The purpose of this repository is to help you create structured and well-formatted training collateral from simple human readable text files.

 ## Description of Files and Folders

 - **LabGuide.md**: The main markdown file for the lab manual.
 This file contains the content of the lab manual, including instructions, steps, and placeholders for dynamic content.
 You may create other md files to include within the main file, but the conversion scripts expect to start rendering the lab manual in this file.
 - **Cheatsheet.md**: A markdown file that provides a reference for markdown syntax and conventions used in the lab manual.
 - **readme.md**: This file.
 It provides an overview of the project, instructions for usage, and a description of the files and folders.
 - **md2html.py**: A Python script that converts the markdown file (`LabGuide.md`) to an HTML file (`LabGuide.html`).
-It also processes includes and page breaks.
+It also processes inclusions, page breaks, and other Skytap specific features.
 - **md2pdf.py**: A Python script that converts the HTML file (`LabGuide.html`) to a PDF file.
-It also processes placeholders and applies CSS for styling.
+It also processes placeholders and applies CSS Styles.
 It will prompt for a PDF filename on first run and store that filename in (`.pdf_config.yml`) for future runs.
 - **styles.css**: A CSS file that defines the styles for the PDF output.
 It includes styles for fonts, tables, images, and other elements.
 - **skytapvariables.csv**: A CSV file that contains placeholders and their corresponding values.
 These values are used to replace dynamic Skytap placeholders with sample values when generating the PDF.
 - **images/**: A folder to store images used in the lab manual.
 The images can be referenced in the markdown file using relative paths.